 Capital Contribution to Struggling Corporations a Trap with a Glimmer of Hope

-With a struggling economy limping its way into 2012, many previously successful corporations find themselves in desperate straits.
+With a struggling economy, many previously successful corporations find themselves in desperate straits.
 One of the consequences of a weak economy is generating “net operating losses (“NOL”).
 At times when all else fails, a corporation’s un-utilized NOL becomes its most valuable asset.

 However, usually before corporations sell their NOLs, they (and their owners) try mightily to “turn-around” their operations.
 Those efforts are funded by loans or capital contributions from both current owners and “angels”.
 An NOL’s value to a third party is controlled by an evolving provision in the Internal Revenue Code (the “IRC”).
 Correspondingly, shepherding the NOL’s value becomes a meaningful exercise.